NPER in Excel (Table of Content)

 Introduction to NPER in Excel

 NPER function in Excel is used for finding out how many numbers of payments a customer needs to make for the borrowed loan or invested amount.
-And those numbers of payment (NPER) will be based on a fixed amount to be paid on the current rate of interest.
+And those numbers of payments (NPER) will be based on a fixed amount to be paid on the current rate of interest.
 This also has the option of whether payment will be made at the start of the month or end of the month.

-Argument in NPER Formula
+An argument in NPER Formula